 The most common mistake is prompting AI with "write me a marketing email about X." That produces bland, generic copy.
-Give the AI the same brief you would give a human copywriter:
+Give the AI the same brief you would give a human copywriter — product, audience, goal, tone, and the one objection to address:

 When you give this level of context, the output is usually 80% of the way to publishable on the first try.
-Tools like Jasper AI take this further with pre-built email templates trained on high-converting copy across industries.
+Tools like Jasper AI take this further with pre-built email templates trained on high-converting copy across industries — useful when you need consistent output across a large team.

 Subject lines are where open rates are won or lost, and AI is exceptional at generating high-volume variants quickly.
 Run this after you have your email body: